dmort27/sch-corpus/README.md

 ## Privacy and Intellectual Property

 Posts have been anonymized to the degree possible given the available resources.
 All headers and metadata have been removed from posts.
-Some personal names, especially of public figures, and user names may remain.
+Some personal names, especially of public figures, and aliases may remain.

 If you are an author of material that is present in this corpus and you believe that the material is being used and or distributed without your consent and contrary to your desires, please contact [David R. Mortensen](mailto:dmortens@cs.cmu.edu) and provide him with the file names where the relevant posts occur.
 These will be immediately expunged from the corpus.